How often have you heard sales professionals throwing around the term ‘Sales Pipeline’ when talking about potential opportunities?

 A huge mistake that you could make with your sales pipeline is to consider it static.
 The pipeline is ever-changing and therefore needs to be updated frequently.
 New leads come in, and some leads fall out.

 To prevent your pipeline from becoming inefficient, make sure that the data being fed into the pipeline management software is accurate and up to date.
+Data is the most important factor, and understanding the data pipeline is essential.

 - Periodically Review the Pipeline